Legacy of the Rhine

 In 1938 a special discovery was made in De Bijland.
 A gravestone was found during the construction of the current recreational lake.
 This stone dates from the first half of the first century AD, at the beginning of Roman rule in our region.
 It was made in memory of the Roman legionary Marcus Mallius.

-This tombstone is one of the most famous Roman finds in the Netherlands.
-It can be deduced from the text that both the Dam of Drusus and the Roman fort Carvium were located here.
+This gravestone is one of the most famous Roman finds in the Netherlands.
+It can be deduced from the text that both the Dam of Drusus and the Roman fortress Carvium were located here.
 Drusus was a Roman general.
 To this day, research is being done into the dams and canals he had built.
 You can see the original gravestone in Museum Het Valkhof in Nijmegen.
 The stone placed here is a replica.

 The translation of the text on the stone is as follows: Marcus Mallius, son of Marcus, from the district of Galeria, from Genoa.
 Soldier of the first legion, from Ruso's unit, 35 years old, with 16 years of service, was buried in Carvium (Herwen) near the dam according to his will.